 The Center for Science and Society at Columbia University invites applications for postdoctoral research scholar/scientist or associate research scholar/scientist positions to begin July 1, 2020.

 Columbia University is pleased to announce interdisciplinary postdoctoral positions in the Presidential Scholars in Society and Neuroscience program for researchers who have earned the doctorate, or its equivalent, in:

 (1) a humanities, arts, or social science discipline - such as history, economics, literature, philosophy, anthropology, sociology, political science, journalism, psychology, public health, law, music and the arts - and who have extensive acquaintance with, and critical understanding of, neuroscience research;

 (2) neuroscience or a related discipline in the natural sciences, and who have extensive acquaintance with, and critical understanding of, another discipline in the arts, humanities, or social sciences.

 These Scholars will join an innovative program, Presidential Scholars in Society and Neuroscience (PSSN), which includes up to nine postdoctoral research scholars and a large group of mentors and affiliated faculty from the natural sciences, arts, humanities, and social sciences.

-Please visit Columbia University's online application sitefor further information about this posting and to submit your application.
-All submissions must include a proposal for an original, interdisciplinary research project and must be submitted via the online platform.
+Please visit Columbia University's online application platform (RAPS)for further information about this posting and to submit your application.
+All submissions must include a proposal for an original, interdisciplinary research project (instructions available on the PSSN website) and must be submitted via the online platform.

 Columbia University is an Equal Opportunity/Affirmative Action Employer.